huggingface/diffusers/docs/source/en/using-diffusers/custom_pipeline_overview.md

 ## Community pipelines

-Community pipelines are any [`DiffusionPipeline`] class that are different from the original implementation as specified in their paper (for example, the [`StableDiffusionControlNetPipeline`] corresponds to the [Text-to-Image Generation with ControlNet Conditioning](https://arxiv.org/abs/2302.05543) paper).
+Community pipelines are any [`DiffusionPipeline`] class that are different from the original paper implementation (for example, the [`StableDiffusionControlNetPipeline`] corresponds to the [Text-to-Image Generation with ControlNet Conditioning](https://arxiv.org/abs/2302.05543) paper).
 They provide additional functionality or extend the original implementation of a pipeline.

 There are many cool community pipelines like [Marigold Depth Estimation](https://github.com/huggingface/diffusers/tree/main/examples/community#marigold-depth-estimation) or [InstantID](https://github.com/huggingface/diffusers/tree/main/examples/community#instantid-pipeline), and you can find all the official community pipelines [here](https://github.com/huggingface/diffusers/tree/main/examples/community).

 There are two types of community pipelines, those stored on the Hugging Face Hub and those stored on Diffusers GitHub repository.
-Refer to this [table](./contribute_pipeline#share-your-pipeline) for a comparison of Hub vs GitHub community pipelines.
+Hub pipelines are completely customizable (scheduler, models, pipeline code, etc.) while Diffusers GitHub pipelines are only limited to custom pipeline code.
+Refer to this [table](./contribute_pipeline#share-your-pipeline) for a more detailed comparison of Hub vs GitHub community pipelines.

 <hfoptions id="community">
 <hfoption id="Hub pipelines">